Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Find your best options in less than 2 minutes

-Thinking about adding a trampoline to your backyard?
-Before you buy, it's worth understanding how it could affect your homeowners insurance policy — and your wallet.
-Trampolines are one of the most scrutinized features in the eyes of insurance companies, and getting caught without proper disclosure can lead to denied claims or even a cancelled policy.
+Thinking about adding a trampoline to your backyard in 2026?
+Before you buy, it's worth understanding how it could affect your homeowners insurance policy and your wallet.
+Trampolines are one of the most heavily scrutinized features in the eyes of insurance companies, and getting caught without proper disclosure can lead to denied claims or even a cancelled policy.

-In this guide, you'll learn exactly why insurers treat trampolines as high risk, how much your premiums could increase, which major carriers allow them and which don't, and what safety upgrades can work in your favor.
-Armed with this information, you'll be in a much better position to protect your family financially while still enjoying your backyard setup.
+In this guide, you'll learn exactly why insurers treat trampolines as high risk, how much your premiums could increase in today's expensive insurance market, which major carriers allow them (and which don't), and what safety upgrades can work in your favor.
+With home insurance rates already climbing an average of 6% or more in 2026, understanding the trampoline factor could save you hundreds of dollars a year and protect you from a devastating uncovered lawsuit.

 Key Pinch Points